Zombie Honeymoon

 Zombie Honeymoon is a 2004 independent horror film directed by David Gebroe and starring Tracy Coogan, Graham Sibley, Tonya Cornelisse, and David M. Wallace.
 It was produced by Hooligan Pictures.
-The New York Times described it as, "Not quite the campfest its absurd but undeniably catchy title suggests, Zombie Honeymoon is actually an emotionally driven blend of romance, comedy and horror."
+The New York Times described it as, "Not quite the campfest, it's absurd but the undeniably catchy title suggests, Zombie Honeymoon is actually an emotionally driven blend of romance, comedy and horror."
 The film won a Chainsaw award in 2006 for best low-budget film.

 Zombie Honeymoon centers around the doomed love story of Denise (Tracy Coogan) and Danny (Graham Sibley) Zanders, whose honeymoon is disrupted by an attack that turns Danny into a zombie.
 Denise is torn between her desire to protect her husband and her revulsion at what he is becoming.

 Plot

 American newlyweds Denise and Danny have just begun their month-long honeymoon by the ocean in New Jersey when Denise witnesses a ragged man, fully clad, emerging from the water.
 She screams to rouse her sleeping husband, but it is too late; the zombie attacks.
 Holding Danny down, he vomits a black, viscous fluid into Danny's mouth before collapsing.
 Rushed to the hospital, Danny cannot be revived, but as the doctor is telling Denise that her husband is dead he reanimates on his own.
 Soon after his release, it becomes clear to Denise that all is not well.
 The vegetarian Danny is craving meat.
 When Denise finds that her husband is struggling with compulsive cannibalism, she is horrified, but compelled by love and pity to clean up after him and protect him.
 Her efforts to help him overcome his urges prove futile.
 Danny's body count mounts while his willpower deteriorates as quickly as his decomposing flesh.
 Though Denise has not been able to bring herself to flee her husband, even as he kills their closest friends, the remaining bonds of love that have held Danny back from killing his bride seem to have dissolved.
 He attacks her and forces her down, beginning to produce the viscous fluid that had transformed him.
 Just before infecting Denise, he turns his head, sparing her his fate.
 He apologizes to her as he finally dies.
 Denise, after tenderly disposing of his body, goes back to the beach, where she remembers better times between them and looks to the tickets that the pair had purchased to start their dream life in Portugal.